Somerset Family Adventures

 Wivey Pool is set in the heart of Wiveliscombe, in the beautiful Somerset countryside.
 A 27m outdoor heated pool is open for half term.
 Family swimming is between 1pm and 5pm on weekends and holidays.

-Read our Guide to The Best Water Parks and Outdoor Pools in Somerset.
+For more, read our guide to The Best Water Parks and Outdoor Pools in Somerset.

 Half Term at The Roman Baths